Alessio-GH/alessio-gh.github.io/Linux/remote-access.md

 # Prerequisites
-## Identify the service your OS is using as Firewall;
+:fire: ## Identify the service your OS is using as Firewall;
 ```bash
 $ rpm -qa | grep iptables
 iptables-libs-1.8.10-4.el9.x86_64